Be a Voter to Help End Hunger

 Opportunities to make a difference and earn money on Election Day

-The Chicago Board of Elections and the Cook County Clerk’s Office are hiring people to help administer the election on February 26.
+The Chicago Board of Elections and the Cook County Clerk’s Office are hiring people to help administer the election.
 You’ll have the opportunity to earn between $120 and $450 for your service while assisting your neighbors with their civic duty.

 Apply to be an Election Judge